The history of Mount Kilimanjaro

 University of Sheffield and the Tanganyika Geological Survey declared the volcano dormant and almost extinct.

 Less than a thousand visitors visited the mountain annually.

-Tanganyika and Zanzibar unite to become Tanzania.
-A torch is placed on the summit to celebrate independence.
+Tanganyika and Zanzibar united to become Tanzania.
+A torch was placed on the summit to celebrate independence.
 To celebrate the new country, the name of the peak was changed to ‘Uhuru’ peak meaning ‘freedom.

 Kili’s guest list has increased to 11 000 visitors per year.

 A huge fire – presumably caused by squatters – consumed 70 ha on the upper slopes of Kili raging for five days.
 It was extinguished by villagers, park rangers and soldiers.

 A Tanzanian man climbed from Umbwe Gate to the summit and back in 9 hours 19 minutes.
 He carried all his gear and took a break to film himself at the top.
 He also had to stop twice to vomit.